matteote/spanner-graph-workshop/module13/Activity2.md

 From within module13 directory, run the following command to create a new Spanner database with schema and data.

+> [!NOTE]
+> The script creates a database named `agent`.
+If the database already exists, it
+> is dropped and recreated.

 - Replace the value of `PROJECT_ID`
 - Replace the value of `INSTANCE_ID`